Video Platforms TrustMap

 What are Video Platforms?

-Video platforms—also called video clouds, video players, or video hosting platforms—allow users to upload, store and deliver video content, and leverage it for marketing or monetization purposes (lead generation, conversion, advertising, etc).
 Content may include product demo videos, help/training videos, or webinar recordings.
-In addition to hosting pre-recorded, on demand video, some platforms allow users to stream live events.
+In addition to hosting pre-recorded, on-demand video, some platforms allow users to stream live events.
 Another use case is for employee education and training videos.
-Brightcove, Ooyala, and Wistia are three of the leading enterprise video platforms.

 Content Security & Accessibility

-The following are some of the main capabilities, buying considerations, and advantages of enterprise video platforms, according to end-users:
+The following are some of the core capabilities of most video platforms:

-- Video “players” or “playlists” typically allow users to create a sort of bucket or placeholder link that will not break, even if the video content is changed/updated.
+Video players/playlists: Ability for users to create a bucket/placeholder link that will not break, even if the video content is changed/updated.

-- Internal videos containing sensitive data can be monitored, with easy access controls over who can view/share the content.
+Data security: Users can monitor Internal videos containing sensitive data, with easy access controls over who can view/share the content.

-- Buyers should consider whether they plan to edit videos within the platform or before uploading the files.
+Will you plan on editing videos within the platform or before uploading the files?
 Some vendors offer editing tools or services, whereas others simply deliver uploaded video files as is.

-- Mobile device compatibility is another important aspect of the leading enterprise video platforms.
-Videos (like other web content) should be able to be rendered on a range of devices; however, mobile access may be more important for some use cases, like marketing to consumers or training salespeople, more than others.
+Mobile device compatibility is another important aspect of leading enterprise video platforms.
+Videos (like other web content) should be able to be rendered on a range of devices.
+However, mobile access may be more important for certain use cases more than others (e.g. marketing to consumers, training salespeople).

-Ustream, now part of IBM Cloud Video, provides an enterprise video platform for creating, storing, managing, broadcasting and measuring the impact of live and recorded streaming video.
-There are two enterprise editions: IBM Cloud Video Streaming Manager (Ustream Pro Broadcast) IBM Cloud...
+IBM Watson Media (formerly IBM Cloud Video) provides an enterprise video solution, powered by Watson AI, for creating, storing, managing, broadcasting and measuring the impact of live and recorded video.
+There are two editions: IBM Enterprise Video Streaming (private or internal…

 Vimeo PRO is an enterprise video platform built to host and provide full high-definition videos with presentation customization and detailed reporting for users.